A world-class institute of changemakers in the deaf and signing community.

 The first six calendar months in a new position for staff employees are considered a probationary period.
-This includes both the first six months of employment, and the first six months after voluntarily transferring into a new position.
-During this time, employees have an opportunity to learn more about their assignments and to determine whether or not they are satisfied with the position.
-At the same time, the supervisor has an opportunity to determine whether or not the employee has the potential for successful performance in the position.
-The potential for successful performance includes not only the potential for performing responsibilities satisfactorily, but also the potential for achieving an acceptable level of sign proficiency.
+This includes both the first six months of employment and the first six months after voluntarily transferring into a new position.
+During this time, employees have an opportunity to learn more about their assignments and to determine whether they are satisfied with the position.
+At the same time, the supervisor has an opportunity to determine whether the employee has demonstrated reasonable progress for successful performance in the position during the probationary period.
+Measuring successful performance includes not only performing responsibilities satisfactorily, but also making reasonable progress towards achieving an acceptable level of sign proficiency.

-Since the probationary period also serves as an orientation period, counseling sessions should be held between the supervisor and the employee to discuss various aspects of the job.
+Since the probationary period also serves as an evaluation period, progress meetings should be held between the supervisor and the employee to discuss various aspects of the job.
+During this probationary period, the employee is expected to follow the job description outlined at the time of hire.
+Supervisors are responsible for overseeing performance during the probationary period and providing feedback as needed.
 If at any time during the probationary period the supervisor feels that the employee is not suitable for the position, the supervisor may terminate the employment.
 An employee who is terminated during the probationary period has no rights of appeal under the Dispute Resolution Procedures.